“Oh!,” said I to him, “Are you not Oderisi, the pride of Gubbio and the pride in that art which they call illumination in Paris?”

 - Initial D: The Transfiguration (alternate titles, The Ascension (Christ in a Mandorla)).
 Private Collection, Belgium

 I am grateful for the insights shared by Drs.
-Paolo Cova, Erin Donovan, Daniele Guernelli, Sandra Hindman, Trinita Kennedy, and Massimo Medica.
+Paolo Cova, Erin Donovan, Daniele Guernelli, Sandra Hindman, Trinita Kennedy, Peter Kidd, and Massimo Medica.